btcpayserver/btcpayserver-doc/docs/ThirdPartyHosting.md

 # Third-party hosting

-A third-party host is an individual or a business which self-hosts a BTCPay Server instance and enables other users to register and use the server.
+A **third-party host** is an individual or a business which **self-hosts a BTCPay Server instance and enables other users to register and use the server**.
 On a self-hosted server, the owner can add an unlimited amount of users and stores and allow those users to manage their stores independently and receive payments to their own wallets.

-While this feature in BTCPay Server exists for complex multi-store business management, community enthusiasts use it to help other users (mostly beginners), sometimes skip an overwhelming step of deploying a self-hosted BTCPay server.
-Users who want to test or develop applications on top of BTCPay Server also use instances hosted by third-parties.
+While this feature in BTCPay Server exists for complex multi-store business management, community enthusiasts use it to help other users (mostly beginners), sometimes skip an overwhelming step of **deploying a self-hosted BTCPay server**.
+Users who want to test or develop applications on top of BTCPay Server also use **instances hosted by third-parties**.
 Some hosts try to spread the adoption of cryptocurrencies by allowing their local merchants to receive payments for free or for a small sign-up fee.

 In layman words, think of this feature as a payment processor factory which allows anyone to deploy a server and help others receive payments which are validated via the server owners' [full Bitcoin node](https://en.bitcoin.it/wiki/Full_node).

-Third-party hosts play an important role in the ecosystem since they provide an easy and cost-effective way for users to try and use BTCPay Server.
+**Third-party hosts** play an important role in the ecosystem since they provide an easy and cost-effective **way for users to try and use BTCPay Server**.
 The role of honest hosts who provide free service to others is essential in the early phase of BTCPay Server adoption.
 However, users should be familiar with the pros, cons and potential risks involved when using a trusted third-party.
 Find the optimal balance between your use-case, cost, and privacy/security trade-offs.

 Some of the hosts are entirely free to use and maintain the server cost from donations of their users.
 If you've been using a reliable free host for a while, you should consider donating to them to support them.